Los Angeles Office

 - Religious Organizations

 - Tax Controversy

-In 2015, Chase Tajima relocated to Los Angeles as founding associate attorney at Crockett & Associates.
+Chase Tajima is a founding associate attorney at Crockett & Associates.
 He concentrates in trials, civil litigation, business disputes, real estate, eminent domain, inverse condemnation, copyright litigation and tax controversy.
 Mr. Tajima handles all aspects of litigation including prefiling investigation, initial pleadings, discovery, depositions, summary judgment motions, trials and appeals in both state and federal courts.

 Notable cases include: